mvolkmann/blog/src/flutter.md

   - Upgrade Packages
   - Upgrade Packages (--major-versions)

-## Container Widgets
+## Widget Types

-Many widgets accept other widgets as parameters and render them with a specific styling or layout.
+Widgets that accept other widgets as arguments typically have a parameter named `child` for one or `children` for multiple.
-The Flutter naming convention for these parameters is to use `child` for passing a single widget and `children` for passing an array of widgets.

-## Styling Widgets

-Some widgets take another widget as a parameter and apply styling.
-Examples include `Container`, `MediaQuery`, `Padding`, `Theme`.

-## Layout Widgets

-Some widgets take other widgets as a parameter and layout them out in a specific way.
+Widgets with a `children` parameter that layout those widgets in a specific way can be referred to as "layout widgets".
-See the "Layout" section below for details.
 Commonly used layout widgets include
 `Center`, `Column`, `Container`, `Expanded`, `Flow`, `GridView`, `ListView`, `Padding`, `Row`, `SizedBox`, `Stack`, `Table`, and `Wrap`.

+Some widgets take a single widget as a parameter and apply styling.
+Examples include `Container`, `MediaQuery`, `Padding`, `Theme`.
+These can be referred to as "styling widgets".

 ## Stateless vs. Stateful Widgets